Passive interferometric symmetries of multimode Gaussian pure states: Motivation and background

-where $||\mathbf{K}||$ is the spectral norm (i.e., the largest singular value) of~$\mathbf{K}$.
+where $\lVert\mat K\rVert$ is the spectral norm (i.e., the largest singular value) of~$\mat K$.
 For proof of this, see Appendix \ref{A2}.

-The uniqueness of $\mathbf{K}$ enables a useful graphical representation of the Gaussian pure state that it defines, whereby the graphical depiction of the state is simple, yet precise, as it represents the wavefunction for the corresponding state \cite{Menicucci2011}.
-We illustrate this graphical formalism with an example using a TMS state and its corresponding $\mathbf{K}$ matrix.
-As mentioned previously, a TMS state is a bipartite entangled Gaussian state on two qumodes.
-TMS states can be generated by non-degenerate parametric down-conversion or, equivalently, by interfering a $\hat{q}$-squeezed state and a $\hat{p}$-squeezed state on a $50$:$50$ beamsplitter.
-The $\mathbf{K}$ matrix for a TMS state is \cite{Menicucci2011}
+The uniqueness of $\mat K$ enables a useful graphical representation of the Gaussian pure state that it defines, whereby the graphical depiction of the state is simple, yet precise, as it represents the wavefunction for the corresponding state \cite{Menicucci2011}.
+We illustrate this graphical formalism with an example using a two-mode squeezed (TMS) state and its corresponding $\mat K$ matrix.
+A TMS state is an entangled, bipartite Gaussian state of two qumodes that exhibits EPR-like correlations \cite{Drummond1988}.
+The $\mat K$ matrix for a TMS state is \cite{Menicucci2011}

 where $\alpha>0$ is an overall squeezing parameter.
-Figure \ref{fig:TMS} displays the graphical representation of $\mathbf{K}$, whereby qumodes are depicted by nodes and the edge weight corresponds to the off-diagonal terms in $\mathbf{K}$.
+Figure \ref{fig:TMS} displays the graphical representation of $\mat K$, whereby qumodes are depicted by nodes and the edge weight corresponds to the off-diagonal terms in $\mat K$.

-\begin{definition} Any Gaussian pure state can be uniquely specified by the complex, symmetric matrix $ \mathbf{K}$, which we define to be the \emph{adjacency matrix} of the state. \end{definition} The nullifier relation of Equation (\ref{null}) can be written in terms of $\mathbf{K}$ and the qumode annihilation operators.
-First, we multiply Equation (\ref{null}) by $i$ on both sides,
+\begin{definition} Any Gaussian pure state can be uniquely specified ---up to displacements and overall phase--- by the complex, symmetric matrix $ \mat K$, which we define to be the \emph{adjacency matrix} of the state. \end{definition} The nullifier relation of Equation (\ref{null}) can be written in terms of $\mat K$ and the qumode annihilation operators.
+First, we multiply Equation (\ref{null}) by $i$ on both sides, and then we use the relation between quadrature operators and annihilation operators, $\opvec a=\frac{1}{\sqrt{2}}(\opvec q+i\opvec p)$, to rewrite this expression as